jerbmega/Eventide/.github/contributing.md

 # Contributing Guide

-Contributions are always welcome to TWLoader!
+Contributions are always welcome to Eventide!
 If you have something new to share with us, please, do it.

 ## Issues Guidelines

 Before you submit an issue, check that it meets these guidelines:

-- specify the version of TWLoader and TWLoader NAND Side you are using
+- specify the version of Eventide and Eventide NAND Side you are using
 - specify what console are you using and your entrypoint
 - specify the CFW version you're using
 - specify if you're using an emunand